kobotoolbox/kobotoolbox-org-v2/_posts/2021-12-10-building-better-longitudinal-surveys-with-dynamic-data-attachments.md

     creating and managing longitudinal survey projects.

-Dynamic data attachments have been enabled for Enketo web forms as well as the KoBoCollect Android app.
+Dynamic data attachments have been enabled for Enketo web forms as well as the KoboCollect Android app.
 It’s a straightforward process that starts with enabling data sharing in the parent project.

 When using XLSForms, the parent project form does not require edits, however,